-Marie Hackett, Kerri Kraftcheck, Rylie Crots, Katrina Lomas, Superintenents
+Marie Hackett, Kerri Kraftcheck, Katrina (Lomas) Rantala, Superintendents

-- A. Must be planted in a 6" or 7" Clay pot. - B. Flower must be grown by exhibitor. - C. Attach tag to project, do not use tape or place on bottom. - D. Need a sauce or dish under the container. - E. Plant must be strong and healthy. - Potted Geraniums are brought in on Thursday and judged on Friday.
+- A. Must be planted in a 6" or 7" Clay pot. - B. Flower must be grown by exhibitor. - Attach tag to project, do not use tape or place on bottom. - D. Need a sauce or dish under the container. - E. Plant must be strong and healthy. - F. Potted Marigold are brought in on Thursday.